Paul Martin (Vermont politician)

 Paul Martin is an American politician.
 He served as a Republican member for the Franklin-5 district of the Vermont House of Representatives.

 Life and career

+Martin is a real estate agent.

 In 2021, Martin was elected to the Franklin-5 district of the Vermont House of Representatives, succeeding Charen Fegard.
 He earned 30.7 percentage of the votes.

 In 2022, citing a "lack of time", Martin resigned and was succeeded by Wayne Laroche.
-He is a real estate agent.